Menu

 Mature man and woman holding one another in front of landscapeSex

 Although there are many more women in the workforce today than when asbestos use was at its peak, men are still more susceptible to mesothelioma than women.
-This is due to the fact that most of the occupations with the greatest risk of exposure tend to be dominated by men.
+This is because most of the occupations with the greatest risk of exposure tend to be dominated by men.
 There aren’t any studies regarding how women’s and men’s bodies fight against mesothelioma, so it may simply come down to male- versus female-dominated industries.

 This is an icon displaying radiation treatment.